 How do you know if the soil is ready for planting?
 Scoop up a handful and squeeze it.
 Then drop it onto the ground.
 If the clump breaks apart, the soil is dry enough to work.
 If the soil stays in the shape of a muddy ball, wait a while before you dig.
 If it’s too cold to the touch, it’s probably too cold for the flowers.

-- Before you buy any flowers, read the plant tags.
+- Read.
+Before you buy any flowers, read the plant tags.
 Make sure you can give them a spot with as much sun as they need.
 In general, most flowering annuals like a lot of sun, though pansies can survive in partial shade.

-- Clear rocks, weeds and grass from your garden area.
+- Clear.
+Clean up and clear rocks, weeds and grass from your garden area.

-- Work lots of compost, peat moss or other organic matter into your soil.
+- Combine.
+Work lots of compost, peat moss or other organic matter into your soil.

-- Remove the plants from their pots and gently loosen the roots.
+- Loosen.
+Remove the plants from their pots and gently loosen the roots.

-- Plant the flowers at the same depth they were growing in their containers.
+- Plant.
+Plant the flowers at the same depth they were growing in their containers.

-- Replace the soil and gently firm it around the roots.
+- Replace.
+Replace the soil and gently pat it firm around the roots.

-- Water thoroughly and feed with a plant food blended for flowers.
+- Water.
+Water thoroughly and feed with a plant food blended for flowers.